ONE OF THE integral scenes in Katie should, on the face of it, rank among its most inconsequential.

 In doing so, we finally get to know Katie Taylor.

-Tickets and showtimes for ‘Katie’, which opens in selected Irish cinemas this Friday,.
+Tickets and showtimes for ‘Katie’, which opens in selected Irish cinemas this Friday, are available here.

 Subscribe to our new podcast, Heineken Rugby Weekly on The42, here: